-- 1. Construction of profiles of the types of Medicaid clients not included in the five RUG categories currently requiring Medicare submission, but for whom Medicare is frequently approved by the fiscal intermediary; - 2.
+- 1. Development of protocols by which nursing facilities would agree to pursue increased Medicare coverage through the reconsideration process, for all individuals meeting mutually agreed upon targeting criteria; - 2.
 Identification of those home care services, and the client characteristics, which most accurately predict coverage by Medicare; - 3.
 Recruitment of, and liaison with, attorneys interested in pursuing Medicare coverage for individuals whose request for such coverage has been denied; - 4.
 Increased allocation of resources, either directly by the district or through contract services, to more closely monitor efforts of nursing facilities and home care providers to access Medicare and ensure aggressive billing for potentially coverable services under both Part A and Part B or to more efficiently utilize home care services; - 5.
-Develop new applications of technology to improve efficiency in administering or providing home care services such as the use of geographic information systems to facilitate case assignment, monitor aide time, or streamline record access and storage;
+In cooperation with provider(s) designated by the local district, development of a managed care model for the delivery of a comprehensive array of home care services, payment for which could eventually be subject to capitation; - 6.
+Develop new applications of technology to improve efficiency in administering or providing home care services such as the use of geographic information systems to facilitate case assignment or the use of notebook computers in the client assessment process.

-- 6. Explore new uses of technology to enhance client independence.
+- 7. Explore new uses of technology to enhance client independence.
 Such uses might include developing new ways of adapting the client's environment to his or her needs.
-An example of this would be the utilization of adjustable-height appliances and cabinets to make a kitchen more accessible and eliminate the need for an aide to prepare meals; - 7.
-Explore the use of devices such as wander mats as a substitute for nurse or aide time; and, - 8.
+An example of this would be the utilization of adjustable-height appliances and cabinets to make a kitchen more accessible and eliminate the need for an aide to prepare meals; - 8.
+Explore the use of devices such as wander mats as a substitute for nurse or aide time; and, - 9.
 Develop regional consortia of districts and other groups to improve long term care access, service delivery and management.
 This may involve consideration of multi-county submissions.